 - Grade Changes and Student Grievance Procedures

 - Student Standards of Conduct, Discipline Procedures and Due Process

 Individuals are strongly encouraged to make every attempt to resolve matters through the appropriate administrative processes described in 1 through 6 above.

-Most complaints, grievances or disciplinary matters should be resolved at the campus/district level.
-If a complaint does not fall into one of the categories above, the complaint should be addressed in writing to the college Vice President of Student Services at the following address:
+Most student complaints, grievances or disciplinary matters should be resolved at the campus and/or district level.
+If a complaint does not fall into one of the categories above, the complaint should be addressed in writing to the college Vice President of Student Services at the following address or email: